hyperlane-xyz/hyperlane-monorepo/rust/sealevel/README.md

 ### Check out `eclipse-program-library`

-This is the eclipse fork of the `solana-program-library`.
+This is a fork (with some dependency fixes) of the eclipse fork of the `solana-program-library`.
 This contains "SPL" programs that are commonly used programs - stuff like the token program, etc.

-1. Check out the branch `steven/eclipse-1.14.13`:
+1. Check out the branch `trevor/steven/eclipse-1.14.13/with-tlv-lib`:

 ```
-git clone git@github.com:Eclipse-Laboratories-Inc/eclipse-program-library –branch steven/eclipse-1.14.13
+git clone git@github.com:tkporter/eclipse-program-library.git --branch trevor/steven/eclipse-1.14.13/with-tlv-lib
 ```

 ### Build the required SPL programs and Hyperlane programs